-The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, excavating test pits, and recovering bulk samples.
+The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, excavating the test pits, and obtaining bulk samples.

-Nine soil test pits were excavated at the approximate locations shown on the Test Pit Location Plan, Plate 1, included in the Illustration section of this report.
-These test pits were excavated to depths of 6 to 10 feet below the presently existing ground surface.
-Test pit locations were selected by the project Geotechnical Engineer and established in the field by the excavation crews.
+Thirteen test pits were excavated at the approximate locations shown on the Test Pit Location Plan, Plate 1, included in the Illustration section of this report.
+These test pits were excavated to depths of 4 to 8 feet below the presently existing ground surface.
+Test pit locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.
+Test pits were excavated to recover samples from different depths.

-Excavating and Sampling Procedures
+Excavating and Sampling

-The test pit excavations were performed with a mini excavator.
-Bulk samples were obtained from different depths.
-The samples were identified according to test pit number and depth, encased in polyethylene plastic wrapping to protect against moisture loss, and transported to our laboratory in special containers.
+The test pits were performed with a back-hoe.
+Test Pit samples of the subsurface materials were obtained and the samples were identified according to test pit number and depth, encased in polyethylene plastic wrapping to protect against moisture loss, and transported to our laboratory in special containers.